-As part of Sydney Waters strategy for securing Greater Western Sydney network capabilities, investigations are underway for a major wastewater treatment facility for the precinct.
-The installation of a facility such as this would present an opportunity to partner it with a recycled water scheme to supply the Greater Parramatta area in addition to Camelia and Rosehill.
+As part of Sydney Waters strategy for securing Greater Western Sydney network capabilities, investigations are underway for a major wastewater treatment facility for the precinct, which will be located within the GPOP area.
+The installation of a facility such as this would present an opportunity to partner it with a recycled water scheme to supply the Greater Parramatta area in addition to Camellia-Rosehill.

-Sydney Water is also investigating the viability of providing recycled water service for non-drinking uses, including greening and cooling, to the Greater Parramatta and the Olympic Peninsula (GPOP) with a new resource recovery facility indicatively located within the Camellia-Rosehill precinct.
+Sydney Water is also investigating the viability of providing recycled water service for non-drinking uses, including greening and cooling, to the GPOP with a new resource recovery facility indicatively located within the Camellia-Rosehill precinct.